yuliangguo/3D_Lane_Synthetic_Dataset/README.md

 * opencv-python             4.1.0.25
 * py3-ortools               5.1.4041

 ## Data preparation

 You are wellcome to proceed to the development and evaluation directly using the splits of training and testing sets we provide.
+Feel free to skip this section if you use our data split directly.

     ```
     data_splits